magnusnordlander/lelit-bianca-protocol/README.md

 # lelit-bianca-protocol
-Project notes for trying to sniff and reverse engineer the protocols used for LCC information on the Lelit Bianca
+Project notes for trying to sniff and reverse engineer the protocols used for LCC information on the Lelit Bianca V2

 ## Project status (per 2021-06-30)
 The protocol has now been fully reverse engineered (documented below).
 There is still a matter of calculating more exact ADC-value-to-temperature equations remaining, but I'm now focused more on creating a replacement LCC (see [magnusnordlander/smart-lcc](https://github.com/magnusnordlander/smart-lcc)).

+It doesn't cover the presumably updated protocol for the Bianca V3, and since I don't have access to a Bianca V3 (for reverse engineering or otherwise) there's currently no plan for when that could be reverse engineered.

 ## Architecture
 The Lelit Bianca has a split controller architecture.
 One part, the control board, does power management, controls relays, and ADC, and the other part, the LCC, drives the display and buttons, and acts as a PID controller.
 These two parts communicate via a bus, which is the main focus of this project.